- Type of qualification

 About referees

 Referees need to be able to provide informed responses on your personal suitability for the qualification.
-A referee should be someone who has known you for one year or more in the capacity of employer, educator, work colleague or person of community standing, for example a kaumātua, minister or similar.
+A referee should be someone who has known you for 1 year or more in the capacity of employer, educator, work colleague or person of community standing, for example a kaumātua, minister or similar.
 Your referee should not be a friend, flatmate, relative or someone who has not known you for at least a year.
 The information your referee supplies is confidential to those involved in the selection process.

 Time limits for Honours, Distinction and Merit